architect/arc.codes/src/shared/en/aws/intro-philosophy.md

 - `arc-create` only creates, and never destroys; it skips what already exists
 - Per above, `arc-create` is intended to be run and re-run as your system changes and grows
-- Use the AWS console to administer (i.e. remove infrastructure) or script destructive actions yourself; `architect` never destroys
+- Use the AWS Console to administer (i.e. remove infrastructure) or script destructive actions yourself; `architect` never destroys

 ### Delivery is isolated from deployment